dart-code-checker/dart-code-metrics/website/docs/cli/check-unused-files.md

 - `formatVersion` - an integer representing the format version (will be incremented each time the serialization format changes)
 - `timestamp` - a creation time of the report in YYYY-MM-DD HH:MM:SS format
 - `unusedFiles` - an array of [unused files](#the-unusedFiles-object-fields-are)
+- `automaticallyDeleted` - an indication of unused files being automatically deleted

 ```JSON
 {